c4pt00/lightning-bitnet/doc/beginners-guide/beginners-guide.md

 #### Regtest (local, fast-start) option

-If you want to experiment with `lightningd`, there's a script to set up a `bitcoind` regtest test network of two local lightning nodes, which provides a convenient `start_ln` helper.
+If you want to experiment with `lightningd`, there's a script to set up a `bitnetd` regtest test network of two local lightning nodes, which provides a convenient `start_ln` helper.
 See the notes at the top of the `startup_regtest.sh` file for details on how to use it.

 ```bash
 . contrib/startup_regtest.sh